Understanding OPM Disability Retirement

 The Condition Cannot be Accommodated.

-Lastly, your employer must exhaust every attempt to provide reasonable accommodation.
+Lastly, your employer must exhaust every attempt to provide reasonable accommodation for the federal employee.
 This means that light work, working from home, a transfer to a new position, or an alternate assignment must be proven not to provide the level or type of accommodation you need.
 Placement in a quiet office, purchase of equipment or software, or remote work must have all been tried and/or proposed and/or deemed insufficient.

 Only then will FERS disability retirement be on the table for approval.